localvoid/ivi/packages/ivi/README.md

 }
 ```

-In this example, when `condition` is changed, update algorithm will replace
+In th example above, when `condition` is changed, instead of updating text node,
-entire div element with a new one, instead of updating just text node.
+update algorithm will replace entire div element with a new one.

-It is designed this way so that even with precompilation it will have the same
-behavior as runtime compiler.
-It is quite easy to figure out during
-precompilation that two templates have similar shapes, but the major downside
-is that we will need to switch to whole program deduplication and it is going
-to have an impact on the chunking algorithm.

 ### Forcing Component Updates